If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Steam mops use high-temperature water vapor to clean floors and kill bacteria.
+• Steam mops use superheated water vapor to sanitize floors and loosen grime without harsh chemicals.

 How Does a Steam Mop Work?